Youth sport is growing rapidly around the world. In America, an estimated 45 million children and adolescents participate in organized sport 1

-Organized sport and exercise provide many health benefits to young people including regular physical activity, social interaction and the development of self-identity and self -esteem.3 However, the energy and nutrient requirements for this extra activity at a time of rapid growth and development needs to be factored in.
+This is good, because organized sport and exercise provide many health benefits to young people, including regular physical activity, social interaction and the development of self-identity and self-esteem.
+3

 General nutrition

-Currently this general type of nutrition education in New Zealand is being picked up in schools at years 5 and 6 (for children aged 9-10 years) in the Food for Thought Program run by the Heart Foundation and Foodstuffs NZ.7 This program also includes teaching about label reading and supermarket shopping and is receiving an enthusiastic response from children.
+This usually covers the nutrients found in ‘real food’ and particularly the key macro-nutrients (protein, fat and carbohydrate) found in the five food groups needed for good health.
+Currently this is being picked up in NZ schools at years 5 and 6 (for children aged 9-10 years) in the Food for Thought Program run by the Heart Foundation and Foodstuffs NZ, 7 which also teaches about label reading and supermarket shopping.
+A Garden to Table initiative aimed at teaching children (7–10-year-olds) to grow and cook vegetables is also popular.
+8

 Sports specific

-For example: What to eat and drink before- during and after exercise in order to provide enough energy when training or in competition so as to still maintain growth and good health by allowing the body to repair, refuel and recover after exercise.
+This nutrition perspective teaches athletes how macronutrients aid body growth, the production of power and strength for mental and physical performance, and the key times when athletes might need them most.
+A popular topic is what to eat and drink before,- during, and after exercise in order to provide enough energy when training or competing.
+The goal is to maintain growth and good health by allowing the body to repair, refuel and recover after exercise.

-With a growing number of NZ children aged 5-6 years now taking part in vigorous exercise such as mini marathons, hikes and swimming events or specializing in sports such as gymnastics, ballet and judo at a young age.
-Ideally, we should be talking about sports nutrition to parents as soon as children start school or club sports.
+With a growing number of NZ children aged 5-6 years now taking part in vigorous exercise such as mini marathons, hikes and swimming events, or specializing in sports such as gymnastics, ballet and judo at a young age, we should be talking about sports nutrition to parents as soon as children start school or club sports.
+Sport nutrition education reduces the risk of low energy availability (due not only to inadequate diet but also an increased energy expenditure 4 ), nutrient deficiency, fatigue, delayed wound healing, injuries such as stress fractures, and illness like glandular fever that can occur when athletes overtrain and undereat.

 – Athletes believe that they need less energy and carbohydrate and more protein and fat than they do 4

-- Male and female athletes are failing to eat enough from the five main food groups each day.5
+-Male and female athletes are failing to eat enough from the five main food groups each day.
+5

 – Athletes consume less fruit and vegetables than required daily 6